Product Performance Metrics and KPIs All Startups Should Track

 Metrics are needed to measure performance and provide data on the progress, status, or effect of certain business activities or processes.
 They may be labeled as "operational", "tactical", or determining "business health".

 What can startup metrics show you?
 They give more activity-centric measurements like the number of users you have, how many customers return to you and become regulars, or how many of your clients are recommending your product to friends and family.
-This data is integral for decision-making when launching a startup.
+This data is integral for decision-making, even if SaaS startup metrics will differ from the set another kind of business or product type needs.
+As such, some opt for using automated tools like Google Maps scraper can help extract valuable business data effortlessly, helping gain insights for strategic planning.

 Not sure which metrics to track?